 - Allow the glass slide to stand for a few seconds, and then note down the results based on agglutination reaction.

 Tube Coagulase Method

-It detects the presence of free-coagulase (Staphylocoagulase), which indirectly reacts with fibrinogen by reacting with coagulase reacting factor (Thrombin), and converts it into fibrin.
-It involves incubation of the media containing bacteria suspension added with plasma clotting within 4 hours.
+It detects the presence of free-coagulase (Staphylocoagulase), which indirectly reacts with fibrinogen.
+Free coagulase reacts with the coagulase reacting factor (thrombin) and converts it into fibrin.
+It involves incubation of the media containing bacterial suspension added with plasma clotting within 4 hours.
 It is a confirmatory test that confirms the presence of coagulase.

 Tube coagulase test involves the following steps:

 - Perform serial dilution of the blood plasma in a series of sterile test tubes.

 - Pour 1 ml of diluted plasma into the sterile tube.